 “Would you take on the role of Head of Security?”
 I asked him, “It’s a big role, usually a step or two down from Base Commander.
-It would also mean, should something happen to me and Mac, you’d take over as Base Commander,”
+It would also mean, should something happen to Mac and me, you’d take over as Base Commander,”

-“S-sure, that’s a big responsibility, but I’d like to do it,” he replied and I realised Mac had become my second without me even thinking about it.
+“S-sure, that’s a big responsibility, but I’d like to do it,” he replied.
+I realised Mac had become my second without me even thinking about it.
 Note to self: talk to Mac about becoming second in command.